kunjsharma/adapt-inline-menu/README.md

 ## Installation

-First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:-
+First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:

     adapt install inline-menu